chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/user-flow-testing.md

 ### Set up Cypress

-Run: `yarn add --dev cypress` to install the Cypress package.
+Run `yarn add --dev cypress` to install the Cypress package.
 Then add the Cypress command to the scripts field of your `package.json` file.

 ```json:clipboard=false
 {